ysyk2021/the-power-of-mindful-journaling-for-anxiety-using-mindful-journaling-for-anxiety-relief-and/src/chapter-3-2.md

-Chapter: How Mindful Journaling Helps with Anxiety
+How Mindful Journaling Helps with Anxiety
 ==================================================

 Introduction